Dashboard Member settings

 • workplace temperature and ventilation

-• available break rooms that staff can rest in
+• available break rooms where staff can rest

 • any manager training on menopause-related health and safety issues